Feng Shui Perspectives and Schools

 Classical Feng Shui is based mainly using directional energy which indicates the quality of the energy at a location or within a home.
 Classical practitioners use the Luo Pan compass, an essential tool in their work, to study and understand directions, energy and the opportunities of the inhabitants.
 The tool used to determine this directional energy is called a Luo Pan.
 Classical studies include direction, element, zodiac animals, the I-Ching, Flying Stars, sectors, and the characteristics of each direction.

 Pyramid Feng Shui

-> Pyramid Feng Shui, founded by Nancilee Wydra, is the most scientifically based school of Feng Shui based on the person-place connection.
+Founded by Nancilee Wydra, Pyramid Feng Shui is the most scientifically based school of Feng Shui based on the person-place connection.
 “In Pyramid Feng Shui, the person is the central concern, so we incorporate the knowledge gathered from Biology, Psychology, Geology and other social/physical sciences.
 We also factor in the effects of color, music/sound, aroma, light and design.
 All of these bring Feng Shui into a contemporary paradigm, one that is responsive to life challenges and sensitive to today’s cultural diversity.
 Recommendations are substantiated using information from these social and scientific fields.”
 (Source: Sylvia Watson)

-> Additional perspectives and approaches include Intuitive Feng Shui® developed by William Spear and Interior Alignment® developed by Denise Linn.
+Additional perspectives and approaches include Intuitive Feng Shui® developed by William Spear and Interior Alignment® developed by Denise Linn.
 Both approaches dig even deeper to look at the energy, health and wellness of the individual and the space as well as the ancient connections to the soul.